athomasoriginal/clojurescript-30/01-setup-reload/README.md

 $ (.log js/console "Hello, ClojureScript")
 ```

 you should see `Hello, ClojureScript` in the console.

+# Gotchas

+If there is an error in your JS file, for example:

+> Uncaught Error: Undefined nameToPath for setup-reload.core

+This will prevent `step 7` from working correctly.